etchenko/ChessGame/README.md

 # ChessGame (In Progress)
-The goal of this project is to create a Chess Engine (running on top of the python-chess package) which can play at a human-like level
+The goal of this project is to create a Chess Engine (running on top of the python-chess package) which can play at a human-like level.

-The specific implementation of the chess engine has yet to be decided
+The engine currently works through the use of the minimax algorithm with alpha-beta pruning and limited quiescent searching.

 ## Requirements